What is Prevention First?

 What’s in it?

-Prevention First takes a population health approach to promotion and prevention, focussing on the health needs and relevant interventions for whole populations or groups, such as:
+Prevention First takes a population health approach to promotion and prevention, focusing on the health needs and relevant interventions for whole populations or groups, such as:

 - Whole communities.